About the Journal

 The journal does not charge submission fees or article processing charges (APCs) and is published using Open Journal Systems (OJS), an open-source platform developed by the Public Knowledge Project.

-Unless otherwise indicated, all articles are licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0), which permits copying, distribution, and adaptation of the work for non-commercial purposes, provided that proper credit is given to the original authors.
+Unless otherwise indicated, all articles are licensed under the Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0) licence.

 Funding

 This journal is an independent academic initiative sustained by the voluntary efforts of its editorial and advisory teams.
-Without institutional sponsorship, we rely on the generosity, time, and expertise of our contributors, as well as occasional grants and donations.
-This model allows us to remain intellectually autonomous and aligned with our values of openness, collaboration, and accessibility.
+Without institutional sponsorship, we rely on the time, expertise, occasional grants, and donations of our contributors.
+This model ensures intellectual autonomy and alignment with our values of openness, collaboration, and accessibility.

-Currently, part of our work is supported by the innovation project “Voces olvidadas en la Antigüedad: docencia inclusiva y pensamiento crítico en tiempos de inteligencia artificial” (“Forgotten Voices in Antiquity: Inclusive Teaching and Critical Thinking in Times of Artificial Intelligence”) (Universitat Autònoma de Barcelona, Teaching Innovation Project – Modalitat A, GI517492), led by Carlos Heredia and Isaías Arrayás.
-This collaboration strengthens our commitment to inclusive, accessible, and neurodivergent-aware approaches in the teaching and study of Ancient History.
+Part of our work is supported by the innovation project “Voces olvidadas en la Antigüedad: docencia inclusiva y pensamiento crítico en tiempos de inteligencia artificial” (Universitat Autònoma de Barcelona, Teaching Innovation Project – Modalitat A, GI517492), led by Carlos Heredia and Isaías Arrayás.

 Mission and Scope